usert5432/calo-ddpm/README.md

 scripts/train/sphenix/train_cent4_ddpm.py
 ```

-These scripts contain the default training configuration as used in the paper.
+These scripts contain the default training configurations used in the paper.
 Once the models are trained, they will be saved in the `./outdir` directory
 (or `JETGEN_OUTDIR`).

-Note, by default the training will attempt to use all the available GPUs.
+Note: by default, the training will attempt to use all the available GPUs.
 To bind the training to a single GPU -- set `CUDA_VISIBLE_DEVICES` environment
 variable to the index of the desired GPU.